superfly/docs/elixir/the-basics/clustering.html.md

 Before this app can be clustered, we need more than one VM.
 We'll do that next!

-## _Running Multiple VMs_
+## Running multiple VMs

 There are two ways to run multiple VMs.

-1. Scale our application to have multiple VMs in one region.
+1. Scale our application to have multiple Fly Machines in one region.
-2. Add a VM to another region (multiple regions).
+2. Add a Machine to another region (multiple regions).

 Both approaches are valid and our Elixir application doesn't change at all for the approach you choose!